najwasaeed44/ValueInvestor/README.md

     - Remove special characters or string(s) like the "M" in the `vol` column, which mean the volume in millions.
     - Transform all the value in thousands of units to million.
   - Make the time series stationary:
-    - Check if the price column is stationary or not, and if it's not, the price time series will transform to stationary by taking the difference between every data point and the previous one.
+    - Check if the price column is stationary or not, and if it's not, the price time series will be transform to stationary by taking the difference between every data point and the previous one.

   - Add new features:
-    - Make new features from the existing ones by taking the mean and the standard deviation for each original column for 3, 7, and 30 days and adding them as new columns.
+    - Make new features from the existing ones by taking the mean and the standard deviation for all of the original columns for `3`, `7`, and `30` days and adding them as new columns.
-    - With testing different features with different models, it seems the models' performance is better with the original features only.
+    - **Note:** With testing different features with different models, it seems the models' performance is better with the original features only.

  - Plotting some stat:
-   - The price to notice if there are any trends and to take a general idea about the price time series, like in the following picture.
+   - Plotting the price to notice if there are any trends and to take a general idea about the price time series, like in the following picture.
        <div align="center"><img src="img/price_ex.png" width="1000px" height="400px"></div>

    - The year and months box plot as in the following pictures, but we need to take into our mind that,